ekondayan/libiolink/doc/tutorials/create_iolink_device_driver.md

 };
 ```

-- read the Process Data from the master and decode it into a vector by calling `decodeFromHexStringiolink::vector_t`.
-The ifm masters return the data as a hex encoded string.
-To read the process data from the device, you have to acuire a shared pointer to the master first by calling `getIOLinkDevice()`.
+- read the Process Data from the master and decode it into a vector by calling `decodeFromHexString<iolink::vector_t>`.
+The ifm master returns the data as a hex encoded string.

+  To read the process data from the device, you have to acuire a shared pointer to the master first by calling `BaseDriver::getIOLinkDevice()`.
 This is a helper function inherited from `BaseDriver`.
 It tries to lock the weak pointer to the master's object.
 If it fails an exception is trown.

 ```cpp
 auto data = decodeFromHexString<iolink::vector_t>(getIOLinkDevice()->pdin.getData());